 Meanwhile, a wrong software development methodology can significantly hinder the progress of your project or even result in its failure.
 The list of possible problems range from high risks of miscommunication within the team and with the client to broken deadlines and flawed products.

-That’s why it is important to understand the flow of different development methodologies, especially the two most popular ones.
+In this article, our custom software development company will help you understand the flow of different development methodologies, especially the two most popular ones.

 Overview of the Waterfall methodology